loco/wp-loco/readme.txt

 == Changelog ==

+= 2.0.15 =
+* Permanently removed legacy version 1.x
+* Fixed bug where editor code view was not redrawn on resize
+* Fixed bug where fuzzy flag caused format flag to be ignored

 = 2.0.14 =
 * Editor improvements inc. column sorting
 * Added warnings that legacy version will be removed